 - 14 May: RECONNECT - Networks enabling people to (re)connect in pandemic times

-This session will focus on the impact of the Covid-19 pandemic on international cultural co-operation.
-We explore the shift to/increase in the use of digital/online means for international cultural co-operation due to the general need for physical distancing, quarantines and travel restrictions.
-We are particularly interested in examining the role of networks to create and maintain communities of thinking and practice and understand how this has transferred to the digital world.
+This session focused on the impact of the Covid-19 pandemic on international cultural co-operation.
+We explored the shift to/increase in the use of digital/online means for international cultural co-operation due to the general need for physical distancing, quarantines and travel restrictions.
+We were particularly interested in examining the role of networks to create and maintain communities of thinking and practice and understand how this has transferred to the digital world.
 Some of the questions we propose to explore are: how best to create and manage digital communities?
 When these digital communities are a transfer of existing ‘embodied’ communities, how best to welcome and include new members?
 How to spot the gaps in our communities?
 Whom do we need to invite to join us?
 How to build trust between existing and new members in the digital world?
 Are technologies enablers or inhibitors of engagement?
 Can digital engagement be better than in-person?